mardenneubert/coursera-learning-how-to-learn/final-project-on-learning.md

 - **Overlearning** is to keep studying and practicing what we already learned, going beyond what is needed to dominate a topic
 	- This helps in gaining automaticity, which can be applicable in some situations, but also may lead to illusions of competence and Einstellung (*see below*)
 - **Deliberate practice** is to focus (and test ourselves) on more and more difficult material (instead of the ones we have already mastered) and is more effective than overlearning
+- **Spaced repetition** is a technique for spacing learning sessions and practices over days and is good match for the sleep effect on learning
 - **Einstellung** is the fact that a initial thought or concept we have may prevent a better idea from being found
 - **Interleaving** is to intersperse our learning from different topics, so that you can maximize our results, and make new neural connections.

-Spaced repetition
-- good match for the sleep effect on learning

-The importance of sleep

-The four parts of a habit - and how to tackle each of them to avoid procrastination
-- Cue
-- Routine
-- Reward
-- Belief

-Focus on process instead of product

 Memory techniques - mnemonics, memory palace
 - My example of memorizing the periodic table